BassBallFever/Portfolio/README.md

 Click on a project to go to its summary.

 - [The Development of an Algorithm to Create a Batting Lineup for a Major League Team](#the-development-of-an-algorithm-to-create-a-batting-lineup-for-a-major-league-team)
-    + Optimization, Simulation, Model Selection, Model Tuning, Python (libraries: matplotlib, numpy, pandas), Tableau
+    + Optimization, Simulation, Model Selection, Model Tuning, Python (libraries: deap, matplotlib, numpy, pandas), Tableau
 - [Fargo Health Group Forecast](#fargo-health-group-forecast)
     + Data Wrangling, Time Series Analysis, Forecasting, Model Selection, R
 - [The Ultimate Baseball Road Trip](#the-ultimate-baseball-road-trip)